rgargaloyan/CleaningDataRepo/README.txt

 # Appropriately labels the data set with descriptive variable names.
 # From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+Please NOTE!
+I re-submitted the run_analysis.R file after the deadline, however I did not make any changes to it after SUN 2PM.
+My initial submission was the very old version of that file, which I mistakenly copied to my repo from my local "draft" folder.
+I apologize for any inconvenience it may cause.

 Code file: run_analysis.R - Main function to perform the required task